chantaltan/DH110-CHANTALTAN/assignment07/README.md

 One user noted that they liked that progress could be saved through the bookmark function, but it was unclear whether the searching progress was saved.
 He suggested a "Reset All" or "Clear All" button for the filters, and he also wanted to go back to the browsing page filled with their selected filters once they had finished playing a song.

-It was also clear that the courses were a paid feature of the site, and the main purpose of the sight was to find and learn from music sheets.
+It was also clear that the courses were a paid feature of the site, and the main purpose of the site was to find and learn from music sheets.

 ## Prototype 2
 Access the prototype with the 2nd iteration [here](https://www.figma.com/proto/C4mhVS68SXBz0grFeql6tK/DH-110-Project?node-id=163%3A3583&scaling=scale-down-width&page-id=199%3A8576&starting-point-node-id=131%3A5205&show-proto-sidebar=1).